Getting Paid for Your Services

 There are a number of sources for sample agreements, including The FabJob Guide to Become a Professional Organizer and Anne Blumer’s book, Get Rich Organizing: The Professional Organizer Survival Guide To Launch, Manage, and Grow a Profitable Business.
 Whether you use one of their templates or write an agreement of your own, it is best to have it reviewed by a legal professional who knows the laws in your area.
 Some cities have a small business center where you can meet with a lawyer at a lower cost than if you went directly to a law firm.

 You should carry a supply of blank agreements with you so that the agreement can be signed at the same time that the deposit is paid.
 This can also be done online, using electronic signature software such as SignWell.
 This service allows you to upload your prepared agreement and email it to your client, who then signs it electronically.
-I’ve been using this type of tool in my business for over tens, and I’ve always been impressed with how quick and easy it is to use.
+I’ve been using this type of tool in my business for over ten years, and I’ve always been impressed with how quick and easy it is to use.

 The other issue identified by my reader is the fact that many of the people in her area have a low income.
 This situation can make it tempting to lower your rates, but the harsh reality is that not everyone will be able to afford your services, no matter where you live.
 If you’re not comfortable turning away those who cannot, you may wish to consider sliding scale rates or occasionally volunteering your services to someone in need.
 Just remember that you are operating a business, not a social service agency, and although you want to help others, if you don’t generate a sustainable income, you won’t be in business for very long.